khwkong/dsi321_2025/README.md

 This script will:
 - Locate the most recent folder inside `/home/jovyan/data/data.parquet/year=*/month=*/day=*/`
-- Upload latest day `.parquet` files to the `dust-concentration` repository in LakeFS
+- Upload the latest day's `.parquet` files to the `dust-concentration` repository in LakeFS
 - Overwrite existing files if necessary

 ### 5. 📈 Generate Initial Forecast Data (Required for Dashboard)